 As we move into 2019, we may see some pricing pressure on the luxury market but home pricing overall will remain flat or slightly decrease due to supply and demand issues.
-Entry level housing will continue to increase in value but at a more modest rate.
+Our real estate market forecast shows signs of entry level housing continuing to increase in value but at a more modest rate.

 Mark Spain’s Advice to Buyers